sys-bio/libOmexMeta/docs/source/Developers/RedlandWrapper/creating_a_rdf_graph_with_a_statement.rst

 .. tabs::

-    .. tab:: The Redland Wrapper
+    .. tab:: The Redland Library: librdf

         .. literalinclude:: creating_a_rdf_graph_with_a_statement_redland.c
             :linenos:
             :language: C
             :caption: Create a triple store, an RDF model and add a triple to the model, using the librdf redland API.

+    .. tab:: The Redland Wrapper

         .. literalinclude:: creating_a_rdf_graph_with_a_statement_wrapper.cpp
             :linenos: